tt-explorer - API

 }

-For custom adapter responses.
-This limits the transfer of raw bytes data through different MIME Types, and requires the tt_adapter.utils.to_adapter_format which turns any dict object into a model explorer adapter compatible response.
-While this framework works well for graphs, it makes an "extensible" API difficult to implement.
+Custom adapter responses must conform to this structure.
+This restriction prevents the direct transfer of raw bytes through unsupported MIME types and requires the use of tt_adapter.utils.to_adapter_format, which converts any Python dict into a Model Explorer–compatible adapter response.
+While this framework works well for graphs, it makes building a fully extensible API more challenging.
+All responses must fit within the graphs JSON wrapper and adhere to a fixed structure.

 Current API Reference